 When the bullet train service from Tokyo to Nagano was extended northwards in 2015, it brought with it a direct train from the capital to Kanazawa: the opportunity to be in a calmer, less crowded alternative to Kyoto in a little under three hours.

 With Kenrokuen, Kanazawa is home to one of Japan's finest landscaped gardens.
-With the Nagamachi samurai district and Higashi Chaya geisha district, the city has preserved quarters that can rival anywhere else in Japan.
+Meanwhile, the Nagamachi samurai district and Higashi Chaya geisha district are preserved quarters that can rival anywhere else in Japan.

 The Omi-cho food market, though not near the scale of Nishiki in Kyoto, opens a window onto the region's cuisine and highly regarded sake.

-And there are local artisans all around the city specializing in arts and crafts such as Kutani porcelain, Kaga Yuzen silk dyeing, and Kanazawa gold leaf.
+And there are local artisans all around the city specialising in arts and crafts such as Kutani porcelain, Kaga Yuzen silk dyeing and Kanazawa gold leaf.